niellevince/smartcommit/README.md

 -   Ensure you're in a git repository directory
 -   Run `git init` if needed

-**"Invalid Gemini API key" error**
+**"Invalid OpenRouter API key" error**

--   Verify your API key at Google AI Studio
+-   Verify your API key at OpenRouter dashboard
 -   Delete `data/config.json` and run setup again

 **"No changes detected"**